khalid999devs/Numerical_Project_Team_Smashers/Non-Linear/False_Position/README.md

 ## False Position Theory

-The False Position Method (also known as Regula Falsi Method or Method of Chords) is a root-finding algorithm that combines features of the bisection method with linear interpolation.
+The False Position Method is a root-finding algorithm that combines features of the bisection method with linear interpolation.

 **Key Concepts:**

 - Similar to bisection but uses a weighted average instead of simple midpoint
-- Draws a secant line between two points and finds where it crosses the x-axis
 - Generally converges faster than bisection method
-- Always keeps the root bracketed between two points

 **Algorithm Steps:**